Trump ends temporary protected status for 200,000 Salvadorans in U.S.

 The months before then "will provide time with individuals with TPS [temporary protected status] to arrange for their departure, or if eligible, to do the necessary paperwork to remain in the United States," a senior administration official told reporters on a call previewing the announcement.

-Jaime Contreras, a vice president the service employees union and a Salvadoran immigrant who came to the United States in 1988, called the decision "shameful and inhumane."
+Jaime Contreras, vice president of the 32BJ Service Employees International Union and a Salvadoran immigrant who came to the United States in 1988, called the decision "shameful and inhumane."

 The move by the Trump administration had been expected after the same status was ended for immigrants from Honduras and Haiti in 2017.
 The Salvadorans were given protection after a series of earthquakes hit the country in 2001.
 They are the largest population to have TPS currently living in the United States.